Microorganism-Host-Environment Interactions (MHEI)

 The work of IMHE students, in collaboration with students from the Bioinformatics master's program, supervised by their respective teaching supervisors and Jean-Christophe Avarre (ISEM-IRD researcher) as part of the BILLproject, resulted in the publication of an article in an international peer-reviewed journal: link to the article Klafack, S., Fiston-Lavier, A.-S., Bergmann, S.M., Hammoumi, S., Schröder, L., Fuchs, W., Lusiastuti, A., Lee, P.-Y., Heredia, S.V., Master student consortium, Gosselin-Grenet, A.-S., Avarre, J.-C. (2019).
 Cyprinid Herpesvirus 3 Evolves in vitro through an Assemblage of Haplotypes that Alternatively become Dominant or Under-Represented.
 Viruses 11, 754.

 Other IMHE student publication on The Conversation: link to the article Etudiants Master 1 IMHE (promo 2020), Gosselin-Grenet, A.-S., Avarre, J.-C. (2020).
-Species hopping: when an animal virus generates the emergence of a human disease.
+The species leap: when an animal virus generates the emergence of a human disease.
 The Conversation, published November 4, 2020.

-The latest IMHE student publication: link to the article Etudiants Master 2 IMHE (promo 2022), Teyssier C., Carré-Mlouka A. (2022).
-Learning through research at the University of Montpellier: Study of microbial biodiversity in the soil of the Lunaret nature reserve. Étude et Gestion des Sols.
+The latest publication by IMHE students: link to the article Etudiants Master 2 IMHE (promo 2022), Teyssier C., Carré-Mlouka A. (2022).
+Learning through research at the University of Montpellier: Study of soil microbial biodiversity in the Lunaret nature reserve. Étude et Gestion des Sols.
 Vol. 29.
 Pages 185-197.

 Students present their results at conferences (JFV, JOBIM, Montpellier Omics Days, MicrobiOccitanie 2019, Microbes 2022, JFV 2024) and regularly take part in science outreach activities (Fête de la Science 2020 and 2021; video creation).